Introduction

 Once the file is created, it has to be sourced for loading the

-environment variables within your actuel shell:
+environment variables within your current shell:

 .. code-block:: console

-$ source ${HOME}/.novacreds/iphc.sh
+$ source ${HOME}/.novacreds/scigne.sh

 It is necessary to perform this step each time you are running a new

-initialisation script (i.e., the ``${HOME}/.bashrc`` file for
+initialization script (for example, the ``${HOME}/.bashrc`` file for

 **bash**).